Skeeboo/skeeboomusic.com/content/post/moods_and_modes.md

 I have also collected all the pieces in a single Spotify playlist which you can save to your library if you like: </br>
 {{<spotify_player uri="spotify:user:5hoyhgo5r9ff4dstwdukednrf:playlist:6urzWct3U1z8b1SRWtBHUX">}}

-The pieces are collected in volumes of six songs each; every one can be downloaded [at my Bandcamp site](https://skeeboo.bandcamp.com) for the price you want (also for free).
+The pieces are collected in volumes of six songs each; every one can be downloaded [at my Bandcamp site](https://skeeboo.bandcamp.com).

 Here's a super handy table with a link to a webpage for every piece (where you can read a little background on its composition) and a music player to hear it right away.
 Enjoy!